captbaritone/jordaneldredge.com/_posts/2009-11-27-twitter-bot-ukechord.md

 **Edit (May 18, 2012): This bot is now defunct.**

 I would like to introduce you all to my new creation [UkeChord](http://twitter.com/ukechord).
 UkeChord is an automated Twitter robot who will send you ukulele fingerings for any chord you request.
-Please share your thoughts or improvements in the comments below.

 **Goal:** To offer Ukulele chord fingerings via text message.